 Feline poxvirus infection is more common in outdoor hunting cats, and the primary lesion often appears at the site of a bite.
 The incidence of cases peaks in late summer and autumn when rodent populations are at their peak, and are very rare in winter when rodents are hibernating.

 "Humans are susceptible to infection with feline poxvirus."

 Humans are susceptible to infection with feline poxvirus, and about half of all human cases can be attributed to contact with an infected cat.
 In humans, the disease usually consists of a single lesion on the hand or face, sometimes with other symptoms such as fever or headache.
 Feline poxvirus infects people through cuts and abrasions on the skin.
 The virus is not highly infectious, so the risk of human infection can be greatly reduced by taking basic hygiene precautions like wearing gloves when handling infected cats.
 Cats are infectious until the scabs have healed.

 Is poxvirus common in cats?

-Infections with poxvirus have been reported in Europe and England.
+Infections with poxvirus have been reported in Asia, Europe, and England.
 To date, there are no reported cases in North America.

 This client information sheet is based on material written by: